-The largest city in Amazonia, Manaus once stood as a prospering rubber boom city where symbols of prosperity like the Teatro Amazonas were built from the finest materials the world could provide from Italian marble floors to French stained glass.
-With the collapse of the rubber boom, Amazon Rainforest cities slowly made the transition to tourism where visitors can experience Earth’s largest container of life.
+The largest city in Amazonia, Manaus once stood as a prosperous rubber boom city where symbols of prosperity like the Teatro Amazonas were built from the finest materials the world could provide.
+This included Italian marble floors to windows of French stained glass.
+With the collapse of the rubber boom, Amazon Rainforest cities slowly made the transition to tourism where visitors can experience the world’s largest container of life.

-Manaus, however, was somewhat different, as combined with being one of Brazil’s main gateways to the Amazon, it is also one of Brazil’s industrial hubs producing mobile phones, plastic products and exporting timber and Brazil nuts.
+Manaus, however, is somewhat different to other rubber boom cities, as combined with being one of Brazil’s main gateways to the Amazon, it is also one of Brazil’s industrial hubs producing mobile phones, plastic products and exporting timber and Brazil nuts.
 Nevertheless, the most attractive fact about Manaus for visitors is its proximity to the rainforest where you can tour the Amazon scouting for animals and plants in this vast tropical ecosystem.
 Because of the size of the city, we recommend tours that take you far from the bustling metropolis and deep into Amazonia.
 Manaus is now Brazil’s main gateway to the Amazon and to help you pick the best time to visit Manaus, we provide some useful info on temperature, rainfall, festivals and biodiversity.

 Manaus is in the world’s tropical zone and lacks distinct seasons familiar to most of us.
 Instead, Spring, Summer, Autumn, and Winter are replaced with simply a wet and dry season.
 The driest months in Manaus are July, August and September with the entire dry season stretching between May/June and December/January (receiving around 150 mm each month).
 The wettest months are March and April with the wet season starting in December/January and ending in May/June (receiving around 250mm each month).